TritonDataCenter/manta/README.md

 Manta is deployed on top of Joyent's [SmartDataCenter](https://github.com/joyent/sdc) platform (SDC), which is also open-source.
-SDC is a system for operating a datacenter as a cloud.
 SDC provides services for operating physical servers (compute nodes), deploying services in containers, monitoring services, transmitting and visualizing real-time performance data, and a bunch more.
 Manta primarily uses SDC for initial deployment, service upgrade, and service monitoring.

 SDC itself depends on [SmartOS](https://smartos.org).
-Manta also depends on several SmartOS features, notably: ZFS pooled storage, ZFS rollback, and [hyprlofs](https://github.com/joyent/illumos-joyent/blob/master/usr/src/uts/common/fs/hyprlofs/hyprlofs_vfsops.c).
+Manta also directly depends on several SmartOS features, notably: ZFS pooled storage, ZFS rollback, and [hyprlofs](https://github.com/joyent/illumos-joyent/blob/master/usr/src/uts/common/fs/hyprlofs/hyprlofs_vfsops.c).

-The easiest way to play around with your own Manta installation is to:
+## Building and Deploying Manta

-* Set up an SDC COAL (cloud-on-a-laptop) installation in VMware
+Manta is built and packaged with SDC.
+Building the raw pieces uses the same mechanisms as building the services that are part of SDC.
+When you build an SDC headnode image (which is the end result of the whole SDC build process), one of the built-in services you get is a [Manta deployment](https://github.com/joyent/manta-deployment) service, which is used to bootstrap a Manta installation.

-* Deploy Manta atop it using the deployment instructions in the Manta Operator's Guide.
+Once you have SDC set up, follow the instructions in the Manta Operator's Guide to deploy Manta.
+The easiest way to play around with your own Manta installation is to first set up an SDC (cloud-on-a-laptop) installation in VMware and then follow those instructions to deploy Manta on it.

 ## Repositories